 Beginning with our two-year-old toddler classes, all our preschool children are given a Spanish immersion experience several times a week led by our on-staff, native-Spanish-speaking teacher.
 Children are taught songs, conversational phrases and games in Spanish.
 Children under the age of five are in a stage of brain development, which makes their brains particularly adept at learning different languages.

-At Bluebonnet, we also enroll children who are not native English speakers.
+At Bluebonnet, we often enroll children who are not native English speakers.
 In these cases, part of Bluebonnet’s protocol is to request words from the parents the child understands for basic needs, if the teacher does not speak their native language.
 Bluebonnet’s staff is multicultural and it may be possible for us to provide the child or family with a translator for easier communication.
 Children are adept at learning new languages, and are far more able to learn in a short time than adults.

 The price of meals is included in the tuition.
 At Bluebonnet School we are very conscious that nutritious foods enhance the performance and good health of your child.
 Our food program emphasizes whole grains, fruits and vegetables, and a balanced selection from all food groups is served.
 In addition to lunch, children are provided a snack in the morning and in the afternoon.
 All meals and snacks are prepared in our commercial kitchen by our own on-site cook.
 Bluebonnet will work with any dietary restrictions to the best of our ability.
 For example, we serve a vegetarian menu to our vegetarian children and to avoid the complications and dangers of nut allergies, we provide a nut-free environment.